MateuszNaKodach/CodersCamp2020.Project.FullStack-Node-React.TableSoccerTournaments/README.md

 #### Frontend:
 - React
 - React-DOM
+- Router
 - Hooks (useState, useEffect, useContext,useHistory)
 - Material-UI
 - Axios

 The architecture has been designed according to the **Atomic Design approach**.
+Application follows th **Mobile First Design.**

 #### Other:
 - Code Review in every Pull Request (and 2 Approve to merge)